gaggioma/SpaceShooter/README.md

 - move in all 4 directions when keyboard directional keys are pushed
 - shot a rocket when spacebar is pushed

-In detail, when a direction is pushed every 10ms the coordinate changes using this code:
+In detail, when a direction event is fired, every 10ms the coordinate changes using this code:

 ```
 clearInterval(timerDirectionFunctionLeft.value);